johnfn/Fathom/README.md

 Fathom compiles to AS3 (via .swc), so you can use AS3 too.
 But you don't get that awesome hotswapping stuff.

-Fathom is also tested!
-How cool is that.

 ## Cool stuff

 * `SuperObjectHash` - Did you know that Haxe doesn't provide a cross-platform TypedDictionary? `nme.ObjectHash` comes close, but silently screws up primitive key values (so `ObjectHash<Int, String>` would be a disaster). `SuperObjectHash` is what you want.
 * `Set` - A collection of unique items, with some handy high power functions.

+## Tests

+Fathom is also tested!
+How cool is that.

+To run the AS3 tests, use `./as3tests`.

+To run the NME tests, use `./nmetests`.